 In Romans 13, Paul writes about how Christians are supposed to submit to the law and authorities of the land.
 Jesus addressed a similar theme when he told his disciples to give to Caesar what was Caesar’s and to God what was God’s.
 In modern times, these themes play out when we obey traffic laws, pay legally required taxes or avoid using drugs that are classified as illegal.

-Yes, there are some situations where an illegal action or substance might bring about good — and you might even feel led by God to take that action because of the good it will bring.
-However, you must consider whether getting caught up in something like heroin or cocaine addiction meets the criteria given to us.
+Yes, there are some situations where an illegal action or substance might bring about good— and you might even feel led by God to take that action because of the good it will bring.
+However, you must consider whether addiction to something like heroin or cocaine addiction meets the criteria given to us.
 It seems unlikely God would call you to be involved with something that has such potentially devastating consequences on your health and life.

 Being a Good Steward of God’s Gifts